Synthesize Privacy-Preserving High-Resolution Images via Private Textual Intermediaries: Method: High Quality Image Synthesis via Private Textual Intermediaries

 Based on this insight, we propose \textbf{Image Voting} (Algorithm~\ref{alg:aug_pe_image_voting}), a cross-modal selection mechanism integrated into the PE process.
 Rather than selecting candidate texts solely based on textual similarity, we first generate images from the candidate texts using the text-to-image model.
 These synthesized images are then embedded using an image encoder (e.g., Inception-v3~\cite{2015arXiv151200567S,parmar2021cleanfid}), along with the private images.

 For each private image embedding, we identify its nearest neighbor among the generated image embeddings (e.g., via Euclidean distance).
 The corresponding synthetic text associated with the nearest image is assigned one vote.
-After accumulating votes across all private images, we normalize the vote counts into a probability distribution over candidate texts, which is then used to sample the next generation.
+After accumulating votes across all private images and adding noise, we normalize the vote counts into a probability distribution over candidate texts, which is then used to sample the next generation.
 This reverse-nearest-neighbor approach prioritizes synthetic texts that produce images broadly aligned with the private dataset.
+Additionally, the \textbf{Image Voting} process notably \textbf{requires no textual reference}, as it directly leverages the private images themselves as guidance during generation.